Moonshake: Connections

 During his Moonshake years, David Callahan enjoyed brief cameos with contemporaries (and originally, Too Pure labelmates) Stereolab, performing "French Disko" with them on Channel 4's The Word in 1993, and the Stereolab spin-off project Turn On.
 Ray Dickaty also played with Stereolab, appearing on several tracks recorded around the time of their Emperor Tomato Ketchup album.
-The connection also went the other way: Stereolab's Mary Hansen and Katherine Gifford provided backing vocals on Moonshake's last album Dirty and Divine.
+The connection also went the other way: Stereolab's Mary Hansen and Katharine Gifford provided backing vocals on Moonshake's last album Dirty and Divine.
 Some copies of Dirty and Divine were even stickered to alert potential buyers to Hansen's presence.